 Check tubing and bag position.

-Keep an eye on your bowel habits using the link to the Bristol stool chart if helpful - if constipated increase fluid if can and eat food high in fibre, discuss with your GP or pharmacist if symptoms continue
+Keep an eye on your bowel habits using the link to the Bristol Stool Correct Sitting Position if helpful - if constipated increase fluid if can and eat food high in fibre, discuss with your GP or pharmacist if symptoms continue

 If uncomfortable and no urine drains, call iSPA 01926 600818 (option 1).